Brown howler

-The brown howler (Alouatta guariba), also known as brown howler monkey, is a species of howler monkey, a type of New World monkey that lives in forests in southeastern Brazil and far northeastern Argentina (Misiones).
+The brown howler (Alouatta guariba), also known as brown howler monkey, is a species of howler monkey, a type of New World monkey that lives in forests in south-eastern Brazil and far north-eastern Argentina (Misiones).
 It lives in groups of two to 11 individuals.
 Despite the name "brown howler", it is notably variable in colour, with some individuals appearing largely reddish-orange or black.